Yellen says open to raising threshold for systemic banks

 "We are certainly prepared to say that they are not credible," Yellen told the Senate Banking Committee during the second and final day of her semiannual testimony to Congress on the economy and monetary policy.

-The questions aimed at Yellen focussed more on financial industry regulation than the timing of an interest rate hike.
+The questions aimed at Yellen focused more on financial industry regulation than the timing of an interest rate hike.
 One topic that emerged was the threshold for so-called SIFIs.

-The 2010 Dodd-Frank financial reform law says that all U.S. banks with more than $50 billion (32 billion pounds) in assets are labelled systemically important financial institutions (SIFIs), making them subject to tougher supervision by the central bank.
+The 2010 Dodd-Frank financial reform law says that all U.S. banks with more than $50 billion in assets are labeled systemically important financial institutions (SIFIs), making them subject to tougher supervision by the central bank.

 A bill drafted by Republican Richard Shelby, the committee chairman, and passed by the panel in May proposes allowing banks with assets between $50 billion and $500 billion to lose the SIFI designation if the Fed believes they are not systemically risky.